Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/03-Portfolio-Part-2-Styles.md

 ### Personal portfolio site

 Use the CSS covered in class to style your portfolio page.
+Create an `index.css` file to put your styles in.
 For now you only need to worrry about things covered in class you can try other ideas and do more if you like!

 - Type
     - font-size